djwackey/notes/Google Cloud certification exam/Professional Cloud Architect.md

   - D. Help them upgrade their current tool to take advantage of any new features

-19. You need to reduce the number of unplanned rollbacks of erroneous production deployments in your companyג€™s web hosting platform.
+19. You need to reduce the number of unplanned rollbacks of erroneous production deployments in your company's web hosting platform.
 Improvement to the QA/
 Test processes accomplished an 80% reduction.
 Which additional two approaches can you take to further reduce the rollbacks?
 (Choose two.)

   - A. Introduce a green-blue deployment model
   - B. Replace the QA environment with canary releases
   - C. Fragment the monolithic platform into microservices
-  - D. Reduce the platformג€™s dependency on relational database systems
+  - D. Reduce the platform's dependency on relational database systems
-  - E. Replace the platformג€™s relational database systems with a NoSQL database
+  - E. Replace the platform's relational database systems with a NoSQL database

 20. To reduce costs, the Director of Engineering has required all developers to move their development infrastructure resources from on-premises virtual machines